Verizon/verizon_burp_extensions_ai/SECURITY.md

 # Security Policies and Procedures

-This document outlines the security procedures, responsible disclosure policies, and reporting guidelines for the Verizon AI Burp Extensions project.
+This document outlines the security procedures, responsible disclosure policies, and reporting guidelines for the Verizon AI Burp Extensions (VAIBE) project.

 ## Reporting a Security Vulnerability

 We take security seriously and value the efforts of security researchers who responsibly disclose vulnerabilities to improve our project's security posture.
-Your contributions help ensure the security and integrity of Verizon AI Burp Extensions.
+Your contributions help ensure the security and integrity of Verizon AI Burp Extensions (VAIBE).

 If you identify a security issue, please report it by emailing: